 - WAC 390-37-050 Enforcement procedures-Respondent's notice of complaint.
-(1) Within ten days of receipt by the (( $\frac{\text{commission}}{\text{complaint}}$ )) PDC of a complaint which on its face appears to have merit, the (( $\frac{\text{commission}}{\text{complaint}}$ )) PDC staff shall notify the respondent that a complaint has been filed(( $\frac{\text{complaint}}{\text{complaint}}$ ), along with an explanation of possible next steps, including the categorization process under WAC 390-37-005.
-Sending the complaint to the respondent's email address of record as provided to the PDC shall constitute sufficient notice. - (2) The notice shall set forth the nature of the complaint and ((its origin (citizen complaint, commission or other) and the statutory provision alleged to have been violated.
+(1) Within ten days of receipt by the (($\frac{\text{commission}}{\text{complaint}}$)) PDC of a complaint which on its face appears to have merit, the (($\frac{\text{commission}}{\text{complaint}}$)) PDC staff shall notify the respondent that a complaint has been filed(($\frac{\text{complaint}}{\text{complaint}}$), along with an explanation of possible next steps, including the categorization process under WAC 390-37-005.
+Sending the complaint to the respondent's email address of record as provided to the PDC shall constitute sufficient notice. - (its origin (citizen complaint, commission or other) and the statutory provision alleged to have been violated.
 If an alternative response to the alleged violation has been issued as provided by this chapter, the notice shall also describe that response, including any conditions the respondent is required to meet)) the statutory and/or rule provision(s) alleged to have been violated.

 - (3) Respondents who wish to respond must file their response electronically within fourteen days of being notified by PDC staff, addressing the alleged noncompliance in the complaint.
 The response may address the respondent's view of which category or categories appropriately address the alleged noncompliance pursuant to WAC 390-37-005 (remedial, technical corrections, etc.).
-The PDC staff may provide for a shorter response period for complaints received within twenty-one days of an election. - (4) If an alternative response to the alleged violation has been issued as provided by this chapter, the notice shall also describe that response, including any conditions the respondent is required to meet.
+The PDC staff may provide for a shorter response period for complaints received within sixty days of an election. - (4) If an alternative response to the alleged violation has been issued as provided by this chapter, the notice shall also describe that response, including any conditions the respondent is required to meet.